LinuxBeaver/LinuxBeaver/README.md

 ##
 Beaver's third party GEGL Gimp Plugins for Gimp
 =========
 Welcome, I make third party GEGL filter plugins for Gimp by chaining GEGL nodes inside c file templates.
 This allows Gimp to have access to all sorts of cool text styling effects.
-It will turn your boring bland text into fancy text easy.
+It will turn your plain text into fancy graphical text styles.
 Please view each filters individual Git page for more info on what each Gimp plugin can do.
-You have the option to download thirty something of my best filters in one place on the front page, but it may be better if you download each filter manually from my Github release sections as the list can get crowded and you may not need all my filters.
+You have the option to download thirty something of my best filters in one place on the front page, but it may be better if you download each filter manually from my Github release sections as the GEGL operation list can get crowded and you may not need all my filters.
 I have over 80 filters in total.
 Please remember, unless you use Gimp 2.99.16 or up, all my filters are located in **the GEGL Operation section** for Gimp 2.10.
 On 2.99.16+ they are there but also exist in Filters>Text Styling and various other places like Filters>Render>Fun and more.
-Please note, my text styling filters are meant to be applied on text layers or raster copies of text layers in Gimp 2.10, but in 2.99.19+ they are capable of real time updates on text layers due to NDE.
-In general most of my text styling plugins benefit from using white text and selecting "**layer to image size**" on a text layer before applying in Gimp 2.10, but on Gimp 2.99.19+ users can enjoy non-destructive editing.

-So once again if you are on Gimp 2.10 the workflow is make 1. white text,  2.layer to image size, 3. apply filter.
-Where as 2.99.19+ is far simpler.
-If you notice text clipping in Gimp 2.99.19 it is because you do not have the latest version of my plugins.
+## In 2.10
+It is recommended to apply my filters on raster duplicates of text layers in GIMP 2.10

+## In 2.99.18+
+In 2.99.19 (what I use) just type text, press escape  and apply the filter (thats it! a lot less work) The reason we press escape key is so we can escape the text editing and access the search menu to search for a plugin of mine.
+Text layers in 2.99.19 are capable of real time updates on text layers due to NDE.

+Both 2.10 and 2.99.19 share a common theme where white text allows the plugin to recolor the text to anything

 ![image preview](text.png  )

 ![image preview](styles.png  )

 ![image](https://github.com/LinuxBeaver/LinuxBeaver/assets/78667207/2fe6a8ed-e903-432d-ac7c-872200b3eeb8)

 All plugins have source code and compile instructions on their Github page and Github page release section and can be compiled with Ninja and Meson but Windows, Linux and Chromebook users can use preconfigured binaries.
-Mac users have to compile no matter what as I can't support Mac.
+Mac users have to compile no matter what as I don't know how to support Mac.
 If you look at the source code of my GEGL plugins you will also find GEGL syntax listed before the code begins.
 If you put this GEGL syntax inside Gimp's "GEGL Graph" filter you can test a plugin of mine in a static position without installing.
 The syntax provided in the source code roughly recreates the plugin.
-It is true transparency, every aspect of what I do is open source so others can learn and create GEGL plugins themselves if they want.
+It is total transparency, every aspect of what I do is open source so others can learn and create GEGL plugins themselves if they want.

 ## Windows
 .dll file filter binaries go in `C:\Users\USERNAME\AppData\Local\gegl-0.4\plug-ins` or perhaps `C:\Users\AppData\Local\gegl-0.4\plug-ins` then restart Gimp and open "GEGL Operation".